yashika128/yashika128/README.md

 ## 🌟 **Fun Facts**

-- 📊 Love finding patterns in healthcare data
+- 🌐 Love creating beautiful, interactive websites
 - ☕ Best code happens with good coffee at midnight
-- 🎯 Passionate about technology that saves lives
+- 🎯 Passionate about AI solutions that make a difference
 - 🌱 Always learning something new in tech
-- 🎨 Believe in clean, beautiful code
+- 🎨 Believe in clean, elegant code architecture

 ---